mctinker/Map-Tasker/README.md

 **Q: Diagram connectors are misaligned for names in Chinese, Korean, or Japanese.**

 A: This is a known issue related to font metrics for these languages in the diagramming library.

-**Q: Why is there a hard stop at 20,000 lines of output?**

- A: This is a limitation of the (NiceGUI) user interface.
-Ongoing efforts are being made to remove this limitation.

 ## Notes